PYROHY PRODUCTION AT UCI

 Available fillings include potato, sauerkraut, cottage cheese, and sometimes prune before Christmas.

 You can also find frozen pyrohy in 2-pound bags at:

 Dan's Gateway, Bismarck

-Want to see pryrohy at your favorite grocery store?Let the manager know you'd like to see pyrohy from the Ukriainian Cultural Institute in their stock.
-Prices may vary.
+Want to see pryrohy at your favorite grocery store?Let the manager know you'd like to see pyrohy from the Ukrainian Cultural Institute in their stock.